 While the graphics card is the same as we saw in the HP 690 above, the better processor and the higher amount of RAM in this machine will most certainly help with more complex projects.

 While Dell touts this as a gaming PC, it is equally great for CAD designers and even as a programming desktop.

-As far as the value of money goes, especially for the budget range, then this is the best desktop for AutoCAD in 2019.
+As far as the value of money goes, especially for the budget range, then this is the best desktop for AutoCAD.

 3. Dell XPS 8930-740BLK